ploomber/ploomber/doc/get-started/basic-concepts.rst

    notebook option.

-Since scripts/notebooks always create an executed notebook, you must specify where to save such a file, a typical task declaration looks like this:
+Since scripts/notebooks always create an executed notebook, you must specify where to save such a file.
+A typical task declaration looks like this:

 .. code-block:: yaml
     :class: text-editor